Hundreds of Bahrainis stuck in Iran as evacuation plans stall

 By Aziz El Yaakoubi and Lisa Barrington

-DUBAI, March 19 (Reuters) - Hundreds of Bahraini pilgrims are stranded in Iran, epicentre of the coronavirus outbreak in the Middle East, as Bahrain struggles to evacuate its citizens from a country with which it has no diplomatic ties.
+DUBAI (Reuters) - Hundreds of Bahraini pilgrims are stranded in Iran, a country with which Bahrain has no diplomatic ties and is the epicenter of the coronavirus outbreak in the Middle East.

 Jamal, who has been in the Shi'ite holy city of Mashhad with his wife and daughter since early February, told Reuters he was awaiting news of repatriation plans after a government-chartered flight was delayed last Thursday and again this Thursday.

-Bahrain said the company from which its health ministry had leased an airplane to conduct a second repatriation flight had backed out and authorities were seeking alternatives "as soon as possible", state news agency BNA said on Wednesday.
+Bahrain’s Minister of Health, Faeqa bint Saeed Al Saleh, said in a statement that the government will repatriate all Bahraini nationals affected by the COVID-19 outbreak in Iran.

+"Recent efforts have been affected by air travel disruptions; however, the government remains firmly committed to ensuring all citizens are safely repatriated, and is currently working to facilitate the return of the second group of citizens," the statement said.

-There are no direct flights between Bahrain and Iran, its regional arch-foe, where the death toll from the coronavirus now exceeds 1,200.
+There are no direct flights between Bahrain and Iran, where the death toll from the coronavirus exceeds 1,200.

 Bahrain repatriated 165 people last week on an Omani airplane.
 Authorities have said around 85 of them have so far tested positive for the virus.